HHsystemsMachine/Ahmi-A8/Hardware BOM.md

 | 2        | 440mm |             |               |       |
 | 2        | 340mm |             |               |       |
 | 3        | 313mm |             |               |       |

+You can purchase the precut frames without hardware [Here](https://theherrerahomestead.farm/product/ahmi-a8-frame/)

 Note: There are printable files for both 2020 and 2040 extrusion These extrusion cuts are aproximate.
 They can be within +-~2mm and you will be fine.
 These are just the measurements of the kits we sell.